webcompat/webcompat-reporter-extensions/README.md

 # Webcompat.com Reporter browser extensions

-Browser extensions for Chrome, Firefox, Opera, and Safari that allow users to click on a button in the browser chrome to report a web compatibility issue at webcompat.com.
+Browser extensions for Chrome, Firefox (29+), Opera, and Safari that allow users to click on a button in the browser chrome to report a web compatibility issue at webcompat.com.

 *(If someone knows how to build something similar for Internet Explorer, file an issue and let's build it!)